 Victor Vose and his brother, Burget, were both teachers/principals at Oswego School.
 In an interview with Theresa Truchot, longtime Lake Oswego resident Hortense (Tonsy) Sylvester recalls that "when I was having difficulty with Algebra, I called Mr. Vose and said I needed some 'explaining.'
 One session and I was on my way.
 He wouldn't have made much money tutoring if he could help students in only one session."

-Annie Irma Vose taught second grade at Oswego School and was closely involved with the Oswego Library Association, which was formed in 1924.
+Irma Vose taught second grade at Oswego School and was closely involved with the Oswego Library Association, which was formed in 1924.
 Salary in those days was $25 a month plus room and board.
 To make ends meet, Irma (as she was referred to) became a very fast berry picker.
-Ben Vose told Truchot that "my Aunt Irma and my grandma Anna Moss Voss would get up at 4 o' clock in the morning and pick like mad.
+Ben Vose told Truchot that "my Aunt Irma and my grandma Anna Messinger Vose would get up at 4 o' clock in the morning and pick like mad.
 I could never keep up."

 Settling in Oregon